 Key metrics to help you identify if your employees are burnt out

 The World Health Organization (WHO) announced last week that it will be recognizing “burnout” in the International Classification of Diseases (ICD).
 Burnout is not classified as a disease but as a syndrome.
 Specifically within the workplace as a result of excessive stress.
-If that stress is left unmanaged and becomes chronic, burnout is almost inevitable.
+If that stress is left unmanaged and becomes chronic, burnout is almost inevitable and managers should try to prevent burnout.

 Employees experiencing burnout exhibited a few different characteristics.
 Feelings of exhaustion, mentally detached from the job, cynical towards the job, and lowered performance.
 Now, we may have all experienced one or more of these characteristics at any one time at any job.
 But, when they are pervasive and there’s a feeling that they won’t change, burnout occurs.